brain-score/brainio/README.md

 # Using The BrainIO Python Tools

-There are three main ways to use the Python BrainIO tools:
+There are four main ways to use the Python BrainIO tools:
+* To access and analyze stimuli and data stored in files conforming to the [BrainIO Format Specification](docs/SPECIFICATION.md)
-* To access and analyze stimuli and data that are already packaged and cataloged.
+* To look up and fetch stimuli and data that are packaged and cataloged.
 * To add packages of stimuli and data to an existing catalog.
 * To create a new project that provides a catalog.